MarcioDeAquino/medplum/examples/medplum-demo-bots/src/auto-responder-bots/README.md

 5. The bot creates an automated response from the patient back to the practitioner
 6. The response appears in the same communication thread
 7. This process repeats for each subsequent message from the practitioner

-## Customization

-To customize the bot's behavior:

-- **Response Message**: Modify the `contentString` in the payload
-- **Sender Types**: Change the practitioner check to respond to other resource types
-- **Response Logic**: Add more sophisticated response generation based on message content
-- **Thread Validation**: Modify the thread validation logic for different use cases

-## Limitations

-- Uses a static response message
-- Only validates practitioner senders
-- Requires messages to be part of a communication thread
-- Requires a properly configured Subscription resource to trigger the bot
-- Relies on the "Auto-generated response" note text to prevent response loops (this text must be consistent)